civicrm/org.civicrm.volunteer/README.md

 =================================
 Finally, staff can log actual hours worked by each volunteer on a regular basis if needed for funder reports (click "Log Volunteer Hours" from the event's Volunteer tab).
-Then you can access the new Volunteer Activity Report (Contacts > Contact Reports) to get statistics statistics on volunteering.
+Then you can access the new Volunteer Activity Report (Contacts > Contact Reports) to get statistics on volunteering.
 You can even add that report as a dashlet on your dashboard if you want to keep track of your organization's cumulative volunteering totals.

 Known Issues
 ============
-The installer will not create the "register to volunteer" permission automatically for Joomla and WordPress installations.
+For versions of CiviCRM prior to and including 4.4.0, the installer will not create the "register to volunteer" permission automatically for Joomla installations.

-When editing an existing volunteer activity record, the Need field in the CiviVolunteer custom data set appears as an integer, rather than a dropdown.
+For versions of CiviCRM prior to and including 4.4.0, when viewing an existing volunteer activity record, the Need field in the CiviVolunteer custom data set appears as an integer, rather than as user-friendly text.
+This is fixed in CiviCRM 4.4.1.

 What's Next
 ===========